Japoc/berlin-heatmap/README.md

 The project currently only includes one dataset, based on the transit data on 22.08.2025 at 12:00.

-The project currently only includes the about 700 train stations of Berlin, so no tram or bus are being considered.
+The project currently only includes the about 800 train stations of Berlin, so no trams or busses are being considered.

 ### Built With